Summary of Lesson Activities:

 Whenever it is appropriate (after music) gather children in a circle on the rug.
-Allow them to respond to the following questions.
-(Try to give everyone a chance to participate):
+Show them a Bible (one that has the word “Bible” on it, in large letters).

 Read the story from one of the story Bibles or storybooks.
 As the Rotation progresses, ask the students to tell you the story they’ve been hearing.